snn88/beginner-java/Class-2/README.md

  - They are “strings” of text, a combination of chars (e.i.
 Hello World!)
  - You can do several things with a string:
      - Find its length
+ - Changing a string creates a new string

  - ```java
 String name= new String("Daniel");